Free Suno & AI music prompt optimizer

 cinematic future bass, emotional, guitar, airy vocals, big drop

-Stronger prompt
+Stronger direction

 Next step